srinathsibi/GhostDriver/Readme.md

 ![FileStructure](/FolderStructureGD.jpg)

-Please ensure that the folder name does not contain any '-', '/', or other special characters.
+VeryImportantNOTE: Please ensure that the folder name does not contain any '-', '/', or other special characters.
 The only special characters allowed are '_'.
 Other characters cause issues when entering the name through user input.